jordles/notes/CS/CS Terminology.md

 | Throughput                              | The amount of work a system can process in a given time.                                    |
 | Scalability                             | A system’s ability to handle growth (e.g., users, data, traffic).                           |
 | Fault tolerance                         | The ability of a system to continue operating when components fail.                         |

+### 3 Basic Logic Structures that describe how to write code in Programming:
+1. Sequence; An action or event leads to another action or event in a predetermined order.
+The sequence can contain any number of actions, but cannot be skipped.
+2. Selection; Referring to if-then-else statements and logic.
+Depending on the answer, the program takes one of two courses of action, after which the program moves on to the next event.
+3. Iteration; describes the logic of loops.
+A set of instructions that the program repeats until a condition is met or count is reached.
+Each pass in a loop is called an iteration.

+## Operating Systems

+Operating Systems:
+Process vs Thread – Units of execution; thread is part of a process.
+Scheduling – How CPU time is divided among processes (FCFS, Round Robin, etc.)
+Memory Management – Virtual memory, paging, segmentation.
+File Systems – FAT, NTFS, ext4 — how data is stored and organized.
+System Calls – How user programs interact with the OS.
+Multitasking / Context Switching – How OS handles multiple running processes.